 So You Want to Travel but Don’t Have Enough Money to Go?

-Do you want to travel but feel that you can’t, because you don’t have enough money saved up or just can’t afford it?
-Not an excuse!!!
-Do you have any idea how many people are poor and yet still manage to travel?
-A LOT.
-Akin to the invisible “working poor” who earn an income and seem to be well dressed and well educated, yet struggle to pay their bills each month, the travelling poor are determined to travel although they can scarcely afford it.
+16 October, 2017: Do you want to travel but feel that you can’t, because you don’t have enough money saved up or just can’t afford it on a frugal budget?
+Well, my friends, I’m sorry to tell you that your excuse is unacceptable.
+Why?
+Because—Do you have any idea how many people are poor and yet still manage to travel?
+The answer is A LOT.
+Akin to the invisible “working poor” who earn an income and seem to be well dressed and well educated, yet struggle to pay their bills each month, the travelling poor are determined to travel although they evidently don’t have enough money in their bank accounts and can scarcely afford it.
 The travelling poor do not let work schedules, unnecessary weekly expenditures, and in-the-box thinking prevent them from travelling.
-Rather, they work hard, save diligently, and spend smartly in order to CREATE the opportunity to travel the world and enrich their minds and souls.
+Rather, they work hard, save diligently, and spend smartly in order to CREATE the opportunity to travel the world on a frugal budget and enrich their minds and souls.

-The take-home message is: you SHOULD travel, even if you don’t have much money.
+The take-home message is: you SHOULD travel, even if you don’t think you have enough money.
 Where there’s a will, there’s a way.
 And I’m here to provide you with some help––in the form of personal advice as well as well-known and beloved travel hacks used by the travel community–to get you started in accomplishing this goal.

 Saving money is a practice that many people struggle with.
 In some cultures, people spend their entire disposable income as soon as they earn it––on things like restaurants and bars and concerts and clothes––without setting anything aside for the future.
 In other cultures, people immediately set aside a third of their monthly salary in their savings account and divide the remainder among bills and essential living expenses.
 And yet others would like earnestly to save a portion of their income on a regular basis but are bogged down by staggering debt, medical costs, tuition, or other difficult and very demanding realities.
-Only you know the reality of your situation and how much money you can feasibly squirrel away into your savings account.
+Only you know the reality of your situation and how much money you can feasibly squirrel away into your savings account if you want to travel far beyond your work commute.

 Once you have some numbers on paper, scrutinize your financial possibilities––can you get an additional job on the side?
 Can you give up your daily latté?
 Can you regulate your grocery expenses more strictly?
 Can you take the bus to work for a month and leave your car at home?
 Really take a hard look at what is essential and what isn’t, in your life, and see where you can tighten your belt a little bit more.
 Then identify a target amount you would need to put aside into a savings account each month to reach your initial travel budget, and stick to that savings plan!

-I am now going to show you how you can slash that initial travel budget by half or more.
+I am now going to show you how you can slash that initial travel budget by half or more to achieve cheap travel on a frugal budget.
 But wait!
 Hold on to all that extra money you are planning to cut back on––it is important to have a budget buffer in case any unexpected expenses come up while you are travelling.
 Ready to learn how to save money and spend smartly during travel?
 Let’s go!

 How to Fly for Less